-b) Fees: Effective Apri 24, 2012, an annexation fee of Nine Thousand Eight Hundred Sixty-Seven (\$9,867) dollars shall be charged for each equivalent dwelling unit permit for sewer service granted for service within the annexed territory at any time after the territory is annexed to the District.
+b) Fees: An annexation fee as identified in Article 11 shall be charged for each equivalent dwelling unit permit for sewer service granted for service within the annexed territory at any time after the territory is annexed to the District.
 This fee shall be deposited with the application for issuance of a sewer service permit for service within the annexed territory.